vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Info/Git.md

 The command line can be finicky and unfamiliar to work with, I recommend a using a Git GUI to interact with your repository.

 #### Standalone
 Applications that are not embedded into an IDE.
-Alphabetical; this list is not exhaustive.
+Alphabetical; see [Git - GUI clients](https://git-scm.com/downloads/guis) for a more exhaustive list.

 | Name                                             | Cost                                                                                                       | Platforms             | Description                                                                                          |
 |--------------------------------------------------|------------------------------------------------------------------------------------------------------------|-----------------------|------------------------------------------------------------------------------------------------------|